open-compass/opencompass/README.md

 </div>

-Welcome to **OpenCompass**!

-Just like a compass guides us on our journey, OpenCompass will guide you through the complex landscape of evaluating large language models.
-With its powerful algorithms and intuitive interface, OpenCompass makes it easy to assess the quality and effectiveness of your NLP models.

 ## Introduction

 OpenCompass is a one-stop platform for large model evaluation, aiming to provide a fair, open, and reproducible benchmark for large model evaluation.
 Its main features includes: